diegomaury/reactlanding/readme.md

 Now that you have successfully started your reactjs app, lets take time to talk about the structure of any reactjs application you will build.

 The project comes with some folders and files that we will need to know a thing or two about, some more important than the others
-node_modules: explain
+`node_modules`:

-public folder: This folder contains static files like index.html, images, manifest.json and other assets, which don’t need to be processed by the webpack. src folder: which initially contains the App.js file, which you can edit the app. index.js: This the main/ entry file which allows you to import the parent file (App.js) as a module.
+`public folder`: This folder contains static files like index.html, images, manifest.json and other assets, which don’t need to be processed by the webpack.

-App.js:
-index.css:
-App.css:
-App.test.js:
-.gitignore:
+`src` folder: which initially contains the App.js file, which you can edit the app.

+`src/index.js`: This the main/ entry file which allows you to import the parent file (App.js) as a module.

+`src/App.js`:

+`src/index.css`:

+`src/App.css`:

+`src/App.test.js`:

+`.gitignore`:

-package.json: which holds a list of dependencies for your project plus some metadata like name, version etc.
+`package.json`: which holds a list of dependencies for your project plus some metadata like name, version etc.

-README.md:
+`README.md`:

 Conclusion
 I hope you reached this point successfully, Day one was a general introduction to the library and nothing complicated.
 You could check out day two, where I share about components, Class vs Functional components.